devlover-xyz/laravel-excel-zip/README.md

+#NOTE
+This is a very early stage package that aims to become a successor of laravel-excel-zip package.
+It started as a fork because we needed Laravel 6.0 compatibility.
+I will try to make it compatible with Laravel 6 and up.

 # laravel-excel-zip
 download excels wrap in zip
 laravel-excel-zip is a solution to download a large excel.
 You can define when to chunk excels into a zip file.

 ## Install

-`composer require cblink/laravel-excel-zip -vvv`
+`composer require Devlover/laravel-excel-zip -vvv`

 ## Usage

 run command to create `config/excel_zip.php`

-`php artisan vendor:publish --provider="Cblink\ExcelZip\ExcelZipServiceProvider"`
+`php artisan vendor:publish --provider="Devlover\ExcelZip\ExcelZipServiceProvider"`

 ### Export